 Website Content Contributions

 A mock legislative debate to enhance and integrate student understanding of climate change science, policy, economics and ethics part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Activities

 This activity utilizes publicly available, proposed national legislation to provide a platform for student inquiry into the intersection of climate science, environmental economics and sustainable public policy.

-Human Impacts on Biogeochemical Cycles part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Courses
+Human Impacts on Biogeochemical Cycles part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Courses

 Human Impacts on Biogeochemical Cycles is an introductory environmental science course examining the pressures of modern civilization on natural Earth cycles.
 The course uses inquiry based learning to cover basic ...

-The Waldo Canyon wildfire: A case study of the western urban-wilderness interface part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+The Waldo Canyon wildfire: A case study of the western urban-wilderness interface part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 Mari Titcombe Lee, Environmental Program, Colorado College I feel the need to premise my essay with an acknowledgement - I am a novice when it comes to teaching sustainability in a formal educational setting.
 My ...